chinamike65/hugo-tuolesi/content/book2/book2en.md

 Visualize the white hundred-syllable mantra coming out of Vajrasattva's forehead, and the white nectar and white light melt into your forehead, eliminating the karma created by your body, and receiving the body blessing of the Guru Three Jewels.

-Then, a red one-hundred-character mantra emerges from Vajrasattva's throat, and red nectar and red light melt into your throat, eliminating the karma created by your mouth, and receiving the blessings of Vajrasattva and other Buddhas and Tathagatas.
+Then, a red one-Hundred-syllable mantra emerges from Vajrasattva's throat, and red nectar and red light melt into your throat, eliminating the karma created by your mouth, and receiving the blessings of Vajrasattva and other Buddhas and Tathagatas.

 Then a blue hundred-syllable mantra came out of Vajrasattva's heart, and blue nectar and blue light melted into your heart, eliminating the karma created by the mind, the karma created by greed, hatred, and delusion.
 Willing to support it.